semgrep/semgrep-docs/docs/deployment/connect-scm.md

 Connect Semgrep and GitHub Enterprise Server by creating a PAT and setting it in Semgrep Cloud Platform:

 1. Sign in to [Semgrep Cloud Platform](https://semgrep.dev/login).
-2. Click **Settings** > **Source Code Managers**.
+1. Click **Settings** > **Source Code Managers > GitHub Enterprise Server**.
 ![Source code manager tab](/img/source-code-manager.png#md-width)
-1. Select your source code manager.
-2. For **GitHub Enterprise Server**, follow these steps:
 1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.github.com/en/enterprise-server@3.1/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Ensure that the PAT is created with the required scopes:
    - `public_repo`
    - `repo:status`
    - `user:email`
    - `write:discussion`
-    2. Return to Semgrep Cloud Platform and enter the personal access token generated into the **Access token** field.
+1. Return to Semgrep Cloud Platform and enter the personal access token generated into the **Access token** field.
-    3. Enter your GHE Server base URL into the **URL** field.
+1. Enter your GHE Server base URL into the **URL** field.
-    4. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
+1. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
 Do the following steps **for each repository** you want to scan:
         1. Commit a `semgrep.yml` configuration file into the `.github/workflows` folder.
 Refer to [Sample CI configurations](/docs/semgrep-ci/sample-ci-configs#github-actions) for a template you can copy and customize.
         2. The CI job starts automatically to establish a connection with Semgrep Cloud Platform.
 Upon establishing a connection, your repository appears in **Semgrep Cloud Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.